 Why we built Zantu

 I've lived in Vietnam for nine years.
 Vietnamese is one of the hardest languages in the world, with six tones that can completely change the meaning of a word.
 For nine years, I've been searching for a way to truly communicate.
 Not just survive, but actually connect with the people around me.
+You don't realize how much communication matters until you don't have it.
+A joke you can't share.
+A story you can't follow.
+A dinner where you smile and nod but understand nothing.

 Marcel, from Vietnam